• Menu

 According to the Boulder Public Library Annual Report published in 2017, this facility had nearly 1 million visitors just the year before.
 The library boasts exquisitely high numbers of digital and physical checkouts, and so far it has organized numerous programs and received support from a significant number of volunteers.

 The credit for the design of the original Boulder Public Library built in 1961 goes to a prominent city architect, James M. Hunter.
-The main branch of the facility is located on 1001 Arapahoe Blvd, covering the surface of over 92,000 square feet.
+The main branch of the facility is located at 1001 Arapahoe Blvd, covering a surface of over 92,000 square feet.
 An enclosed aisle connects the Main Library, an eye-catching construction of goldish-yellow stone and glass, and the second Public Library branch, Carnegie Library for Local History.

-Boulder Public Library is a spacious facility with comfortable chairs and loads of work spaces, an embedded cafe, separate children’s room, and free Wi-fi.
+Boulder Public Library is a spacious facility with comfortable chairs and loads of workspaces, an embedded cafe, separate children’s room, and free Wi-fi.
 The Main Library’s visitors especially enjoy its wonderful natural light and beautiful view.
 Though some students and freelancers may be tempted to use a writing service, the ambiance of a library like this will put you in a focus to finish quickly.

 Carnegie Library for Local History

 Located on 1125 Pine Street, Carnegie Library for Local History is the second Boulder Public Library branch.
 It bears the name of Andrew Carnegie, a Scottish-American business magnate who donated funds for the construction of the original Public Library built in 1906.
-Carnegie branch was the main library at the time, until the current main wing was built in 1961.
+The Carnegie branch was the main library at the time until the current main wing was built in 1961.

 Carnegie Library for Local History’s distinctive construction was built in the Greek Revival style, designed by the architect Thomas McLaren.
-The branch covers an area of 4,000 square feet and holds comprehensive Boulder county historical materials.
+The branch covers an area of 4,000 square feet and holds comprehensive Boulder County historical materials.
 Witness the stunning collection that, among other materials, includes books, diaries, historical photographs, digitized oral history interviews, and the Boulder Daily Camera newspaper clippings.

 George Reynolds Branch Library

-The George Reynolds Library is Boulder Public Library’s third branch, located on 3595 Table Mesa Drive and spreading on more than 9,500 square feet.
+The George Reynolds Library is Boulder Public Library’s third branch, located at 3595 Table Mesa Drive and spreading on more than 9,500 square feet.
 The branch was opened in 1969 and bears the name of the University of Colorado English Professor Emeritus who was residing in the city.

-The George Reynolds Library is significantly smaller than the Boulder Public Library main branch, but it’s lot more recluse and intimate.
+The George Reynolds Library is significantly smaller than the Boulder Public Library main branch, but it’s a lot more reclusive and intimate.
 It holds a wide selection of books, audiobooks, and DVDs, and hosts a variety of engaging community events including weekly reading groups, yoga story time, programs for teens and younger children, and a variety of monthly family events perfect for parents and their kids.

 A visit to the George Reynolds Library is a great way for families to play and learn together.